IsaRamos/IsaRamos/README.md

 I am a psychologist, with a postgraduate degree in teaching in education.
 Currently, I work as a customer success assistant for a company that offers courses related to game design.
 One of the reasons I am starting my studies in technology and programming.

-I have experience as a scientific researcher and in the agile Scrum methodology.
+I have extensive experience as a scientific researcher and in applying the agile Scrum methodology.

 My primary hobby is gaming, which I adore!
 From digital games to tabletop RPG and board games.